thin-edge/tedge-management-ui/README.md

 ![Setup](resource/01-Control.png)

-The edge processes are started and the thin-edge.io is registered in the cloud tenant
+The system services are started and the thin-edge.io is registered in the Cumulocity cloud tenant.
+The following screenshot shows the digital twin.

 ![Setup](resource/01-Cloud.png)